Yedomon/orphan_crop/README.md

 ## Genetics

 - The chromosome number reported for M. citrifolia is **n = 22** (Philip and Mathew, 1988).
-Within this species, there is great morphological variation for fruits and leaves with no clear subpopulations bearing unique traits (Nelson, 2006).
+- Within this species, there is great morphological variation for fruits and leaves with no clear subpopulations bearing unique traits (Nelson, 2006).
+- diploid tetraploid 2n = 22, basic number 11